cometlang/comet/docs/syntax/index.md

 - `-` subtraction
 - `/` division
 - `%` modulo
-(the += operators are not yet implemented, though they should be accepted by the lexer)
+(each of these can be used with = for self-assignment, e.g. `a += 1`)

 ### Comparison
 - `>` greater than
 - `<` less than
 - `>=` greater than or equal to
 - `<=` less than or equal to
-- `instanceof` compares an instance to see if it is an instance of the given class, including its inheritance hierarchy
+- `instanceof` compares an instance to see if it is an instance of the given class, including its inheritance hierarchy, e.g. `a instanceof Number`

 ### Logical
 - `&&` logical and